 Increasing Your Home’s Retail Value

-How to Perform an Energy Audit of Your Home
+How to Complete an Energy Audit of Your Home

 - Examine insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

-- Check the ventilation.
-Check that all of your kitchen and bathroom exhaust fans are working properly, and check for evidence of rot or moisture.
+- Check ventilation.
+Check that all of your kitchen and bathroom exhaust fans are spinning properly, and check for evidence of rot or moisture.

 Contact Farris Heating & Air for a Professional Energy Audit